projectkudu/kudu/README.markdown

 Please file incidents in Azure, so we can better track issues and assist you.
 [Create an Azure support request](https://learn.microsoft.com/en-us/azure/azure-portal/supportability/how-to-create-azure-support-request)

-Soon, we will turn off the issues feature for this repo.

 ### Documentation

 See the [documentation](https://github.com/projectkudu/kudu/wiki)